Land Surveying Services

 ALTA/NSPS Land Title Surveys

 Obtaining a land title survey is a critical step in protecting a property investment.
-We are well-versed in the preparation and certification of ALTA/NSPS Land Title Surveys for an array of property types, such as residential lots, commercial developments, wetland locations, municipal boundaries, wildlife management areas, and road right-of-ways.
+Our land surveyors are well-versed in the preparation and certification of ALTA/NSPS Land Title Surveys for an array of property types, such as residential lots, commercial developments, wetland locations, municipal boundaries, wildlife management areas, and road right-of-ways.

-We perform boundary surveys of residential lots, commercial developments, wetland locations, municipal boundaries, wildlife management areas, and road right-of-ways.
-Watch the video to learn how our survey crew helps Ducks Unlimited define their fishing tournament boundaries.
+WSN's land surveyors in MN & ND perform boundary surveys of residential lots, commercial developments, wetland locations, municipal boundaries, wildlife management areas, and road right-of-ways.
+Watch the video to learn how our survey crew helped Ducks Unlimited define their fishing tournament boundaries.

-Our team provides accurate location and elevations for the construction of public and private improvements.
+Our land surveying services provide accurate location and elevations for the construction of public and private improvements.
 If you liked playing with Tonka trucks in the sandbox when you were a kid then this video is for you.
 Get a sneak peak of our land survey field crew performing construction staking at a street and utility project site.

 Expert Witness Testimony

-We'll verify your parcel boundaries and those of your neighbors, identifying any encumbrances.
-Our surveyors will provide a Certificate of Survey, legal descriptions, and parcel reports.
+WSN's land surveyors in MN & ND will verify your parcel boundaries and those of your neighbors, identifying any encumbrances.
+Our land surveyors will provide a Certificate of Survey, legal descriptions, and parcel reports.

-Our surveyors use the information contained on FEMA maps and flood insurance studies to determine whether a property or building is located in a flood plain area.
+Our land surveyors use the information contained on FEMA maps and flood insurance studies to determine whether a property or building is located in a flood plain area.
 This is a critical step for owners purchasing new property and can have an impact on insurance rates or if flood insurance is even necessary.
-We complete all the necessary forms including elevation certificates and LOMA.
+Our land surveyors complete all the necessary forms including elevation certificates and LOMA.

 Widseth Smith Nolting’s land surveyors performed geodetic control surveying over 52 miles of MnDOT highways as part of the National Height Modernization Project.
 Our field crews performed geodetic leveling, which utilizes precise measuring equipment but also incorporates variable elements such as atmospheric pressure and temperature to achieve results that meet National Geodetic Survey (NGS) standards.